 The second category is of the specific deities belonging to specific pilgrimage sites.
-Almost all popular pilgrimage sites in India have been portrayed in some or the other way in devotional films.
+Almost all popular pilgrimage sites in India have been portrayed in one way or another in devotional films.
 These films have made definite contribution by propagating eulogies of the places to bring more people to the pilgrimage sites.
-I will choose two films for some explanation of this phenomenon.
+I will select two films for explanation of this phenomenon.